Alpha Industries: End of Cold War

-Fashion brand
+Recent history

-Alpha Industries is now a manufacturer of military style apparel with customers ranging from U.S. surplus to stores across Europe and Asia.
+Alpha Industries is currently a manufacturer of military style apparel with customers ranging from U.S. surplus to stores across Europe and Asia.
 Alpha now creates replicas of famous military wear as well as casual clothing that is military-inspired.
 Children's clothing and accessories are also made by Alpha Industries.

 In 1992, the brand switched to the flying A logo to adapt to the internationalization of their sales.
-During the latter decades of the 20th century Alpha produced clothing for military organizations throughout the world including Argentina, Australia, Belgium, Chile, Ecuador, The Netherlands, Jordan, New Guinea, Saudi Arabia, Singapore, Taiwan, and Uruguay.
+During the latter decades of the 20th century Alpha produced clothing for military organizations throughout the world including Argentina, Australia, Belgium, Chile, Ecuador, The Netherlands, Jordan, Papua New Guinea, Saudi Arabia, Singapore, Taiwan, and Uruguay.

 Alpha has expanded into networks of international distributors, retailers, and internet sellers.
 Supplementing its small American factory base (still located in Knoxville), Alpha has expanded its range of manufacturing outside of the United States.
 Much of their product is made in China.

 In 2008, Alpha Industries started to partner with other clothing brands to release new lines of products.

 In 2011, Michael Cirker replaced his father as CEO of Alpha Industries.
 While the father Alan had focused on international distribution, the son Michael turned Alpha into a fashion brand.

-Partnership
+Collaborations

-In October 2020, Alpha Industries partnered with A Bathing Ape.
-The partnership features all the garments to dual branding of patchwork, embroidery and other streetwear textures.
+In October 2020, Alpha Industries partnered with A Bathing Ape on garments with dual branding of patchwork, embroidery and other streetwear textures.

+The brand has collaborated with Imogene + Willie on military-inspired workwear.